 According to articles on Education Week, in the 2015-2016 school year, there were a combined total of 132,853 public schools in the United States — In 2018, there were twenty-four shootings at public schools.

 Is this too many?
 YES!
 Of course, any is too many.
 And yet, this is .01% of the schools.
 This is not to suggest that we brush off the fact that this is happening.
-These people who died matter no matter what fraction of the population they represent.
+You can represent deaths this way, but not the victims’ lives.

-Think about the presentation given at the beginning of every flight.
+Think about the presentation given at the beginning of every commercial flight.

 You don’t board a plane expecting the plane to crash, but IF IT DOES, you know what to do.
 That is the difference.